maurocremonini/VWorksExtLib/README.md

 Hello VWorkers.

-welcome to Mauro's VWorks External Library!
+welcome to Mauro's VWorks Extension Library!

 The Agilent VWorks Automation Control software includes a very old JavaScript implementation of the Nescape Portable Runtime libraries that dates back to the late 1990's / early 2000's.